philote/againstthedarkconspiracy/README.md

 ## To Be Done

+- Add expertise descriptions
-- when stress is marked, reset expertise
+- When stress is marked, reset expertise
 - Adding Gear will update character Load/Gear and show an error dialog when there is no capacity
 - Add an Operation template journal to the Compendium
 - Basic sheet designs